L. Brent Bozell III

-Leo Brent Bozell III (/boʊˈzɛl/ boh-ZEL; born July 14, 1955) is an American conservative activist and writer.
-Bozell is the founder of the Media Research Center, an organization whose purpose is to document and combat liberal media bias.
-In 2025, Bozell was nominated by President Donald Trump to be the next United States Ambassador to South Africa.
+Leo Brent Bozell III (/boʊˈzɛl/ boh-ZEL; born July 14, 1955) is an American conservative activist, writer and diplomat, currently United States Ambassador to South Africa.
+Bozell is also the founder of the Media Research Center and Parents Television Council.

+Bozell began his career with the National Conservative Political Action Committee in the late 1970s.
+He established the Media Research Center in 1987, as a watchdog group critiquing alleged liberal bias in news media.
+Then in 1995, Bozell started the Parents Television Council, an organization notable for its campaigns against indecency in entertainment, including advertiser boycotts and complaints to the Federal Communications Commission.
+In 2026, Bozell became United States Ambassador to South Africa, having been nominated by President Donald Trump.

 Early life and education

 Bozell is one of ten children of L. Brent Bozell Jr. and Patricia Buckley Bozell.
-He is a nephew of the late conservative writer and National Review founder William F. Buckley Jr. and the late United States Senator James L. Buckley through Buckley's sister, Patricia, and is a grandson of William Frank Buckley Sr. He is of Irish, German, and English descent.
+He is a nephew of the late conservative writer and National Review founder William F. Buckley Jr. and the late United States Senator James L. Buckley and is a grandson of William Frank Buckley Sr. He is of Irish, German, and English descent.
 Bozell's father was William Buckley Jr.'s debating partner at Yale University and a conservative activist; his grandfather Leo B. Bozell was a co-founder of Bozell Worldwide.

 Bozell received a Bachelor of Arts in history from the University of Dallas in 1977.

 Career

 Bozell joined a since-disbanded organization called the National Conservative Political Action Committee, where he worked for the group's founder, Terry Dolan, to help elect conservative politicians.

+Criticism of the anti-apartheid movement

 In 1987, Bozell and the NCPAC joined a coalition of groups opposed to the Reagan administration meeting with the president of the African National Congress, the leading anti-apartheid group in South Africa.
 Bozell wrote that he was "proud to become a member of the Coalition Against ANC Terrorism."
 In 2013 Bozell complained on Twitter that the mainstream media "mythologizes" the late anti-apartheid leader and first president of a post-apartheid South Africa, Nelson Mandela.

-Bozell ran the National Conservative Foundation project at the Conservative Political Action Conference, in which he moderated debates between Sam Donaldson and Robert Novak over media bias.